near/docs/docs/local-setup/running-testnet.md

 If you're interested in becoming a validator, take a look at [staking](/docs/validator/staking).

-## Compiling and Running Official Node (testnet/betanet) without Docker
+## Compiling and Running Official Node (TestNet/BetaNet) without Docker

-Alternatively, you can build and run validator on this machine without docker by using the `--nodocker` flag.
-This will install Rust and compile the binary.
+Alternatively, you can build and run validator on this machine without docker by compiling `nearcore` locally and pointing `nearup` to the compiled bianries' location.
+Steps in this section provide details of how to do this.

 For Mac OS, make sure you have developer tools installed \(like git\) and then use `brew` to install extra tools: